Pelagicore/softwarecontainer/README.md

 You normally only want to run the softwarecontainer-agent, which requires root privileges.
 It will register itself onto the system bus, so no dbus magic is needed.
 Run it with `--help` to see runtime options.

+## Why does it require root privileges?
+First, creating LXC containers require root priveleges.
+Second, setting up a network bridge using brctl and ifconfig/iptables typically also does require that.

 # Testing